-SEOUL, Republic of Korea — The Sixth Local Construction Materials Conference was held at the War Memorial of Korea May 17.
-The conference was co-hosted by the Korea Ministry of National Defense and the U.S. Army Corps of Engineers, Far East District.
+SEOUL, Republic of Korea — The Fifth Local Construction Materials Conference was held at the Korea Ministry of National Defense (MND) July 27.
+This was the third consecutive conference to be hosted jointly by MND and the U.S. Army Corps of Engineers, Far East District.

-When first assessed in 2006, less than half of materials used were manufactured locally.
-Today, that figure is up to 75 percent.
-Previous Local Construction Materials Conferences have been helpful in increasing that figure and resulted in the localization of over 80 items including elevators, ceiling tiles, boilers, and electrical panel boards.
+When first assessed in 2006, only 48.9 percent of materials used were manufactured locally.
+Today, about 75 percent of the construction materials are local.
+Previous conferences resulted in the localization of 82 items including elevators.
+This conference pushed for the localization of 30 additional items such as ceiling tiles, boilers, and electrical panel boards.

 Use of local material is also essential in having a building Leadership in Energy and Environmental Design (LEED) certified, something that FED strives for in every project.
 LEED calls for materials to be manufactured no further than 500 miles from the building site.

 MND wants more local manufacturers to participate in the Yongsan Relocation Program and Land Partnership Plan.
 Chris Kim, Chief of FED Technical Review Branch, briefed all of the conference attendees on the role of USACE and FED and the standards that FED follows.

 “The Korean Ministry of National Defense is recruiting local manufacturers,” said Kim.
 “Together, MND and FED are helping these manufacturers to understand and meet the standards for local materials usage.”

 Manufacturers who improve their products to fit federal standards will not only be able to provide better products for YRP and LPP but will also become more competitive globally with higher standard construction materials.